Your Fixer Upper House

 Does it sound ideal?
 It might.
 But the reality of selling a fixer upper house can be much more difficult than you think.

 Do Fixer Upper Houses Actually Sell?

 It’s fairly common to find fixer upper houses for sale by their owners as a result of the threat of foreclosure.
-Most homeowners selling distressed properties do so at a loss as a last resort prior to going through the pre-foreclosure process; and assuming the sale can meet the remainder of a mortgage balance.
-Many banks find it a preferable solution compared to the estimated 120 days it takes for the foreclosure process in Utah to go into effect.
+Most homeowners selling distressed properties think they will incur a loss as a last resort prior to going through the pre-foreclosure process.
+Home prices have been rising, so many homeowners can sell their house and can meet the remainder of a mortgage balance and get some money at closing.
+It takes an estimated 120 days for the foreclosure process in Utah to go into effect.

 Some buyers may choose to take out a 203(k) loan (also known as rehab mortgage insurance) which allows them to start work immediately with contractors on restoring the fair market value of a fixer upper home.
 However, qualifying for a 203(k) is contingent on a number of factors many Utah buyers aren’t always able or willing to meet, including: